Myuzi is a free and open-source music streaming application for Linux and Chrome OS.

 How to Install Myuzi

-For Debian/Ubuntu based systems, open terminal from start menu and run command to install it:
+For Debian/Ubuntu based systems, open terminal from start menu and run the command below to enable it:

 sudo apt install flatpak

-Once installed, search for and open the app from system start menu or upper left ‘Activities‘ overview screen and enjoy!
+Once installed, search for and open the app from system start menu or upper left ‘Activities‘ overview screen depends on your DE and enjoy!

 Uninstall this Spotify Client

 To remove the app package, simply open a terminal window and run command: